 RESPONSIBILITY OF THE SECRETARY OF STATE

 The public corporation of the NYCHA has designated the Secretary of State of the State of New York as its agent upon whom a Notice of Claim against the public corporation may be served.
 The Secretary of State is the statutory agent for New York City process service on most business corporations, not-for-profit corporations, limited liability companies, limited partnerships, and limited liability partnerships formed in this State and for most corporations, not-for-profit corporations, limited liability companies, limited partnerships, and limited liability partnerships which were formed in jurisdictions other than this State and which filed applications for authority to do business or conduct activities in this State.

 All public corporations are entitled to have served upon them notice of claim as a condition precedent to an action’s commencement.
 However, these corporations did specifically require to have filed a certificate with the secretary of state.
-This certificate was imperative in designating the secretary as the agent for process service of a Notice of Claim and additionally, provided the particulars that the secretary of the state would require to send the corporation future requests accurately as well as to store the information in the record, being the in such the name, post office address and electronic mail address, of an officer for the transmittal of notices of claim, served upon the secretary as the public corporation’s agent.
+This certificate was imperative in designating the secretary as the agent for process service of a Notice of Claim.
+Additionally, it provided the particulars that the secretary of the state would require to send the corporation future requests accurately as well as to store the information in the record, being the in such as the name, post office address, and electronic mail address, of an officer for the transmittal of notices of claim, served upon the secretary as the public corporation’s agent.

 It is necessary that any designated post office address or electronic mail address to which the secretary of state has been sent.
 The notice of the claim would remain as such until formal intimation is provided that the corporation has changed its particulars.
 The Secretary of State should also be intimated as to the new address as well.